How to Remove Nail Polish Stains

-Nail polish might give you the extra color you want, but if you've ever spilled or slipped while attempting an at-home manicure, you know just how challenging it can seem to remove these stains.
-But, with these tips from Tide, you can tackle nail polish stains safely.
+Nail polish might give you the extra color you want, but if you've ever spilled or slipped while attempting an at-home manicure, you know just how challenging it can be when you’re trying to figure out how to get nail polish out of clothes.
+Nail polish can be even more stubborn stubborn than coffee stains or blood stains, but with these tips from Tide®, you can tackle nail polish stains safely and easily.
 First of all, don't panic!
-Keep reading to learn how to handle nail polish stains easily using Tide detergent, nail polish remover, or even rubbing alcohol.
+Keep reading to learn how to get nail polish out of clothes easily using Tide Detergent, nail polish remover, or even rubbing alcohol.

 Remove Excess